Ebuka24Stephen/Blog/README.md

 <h1>Features</h1>
 <li>Read all or individual blog posts</li>
 <li>Update existing blog posts</li>
-<li>User Authentication: Register and log in to create and manage your posts (optional, if implemented)</li>
+<li>User Authentication: Register and log in to create and manage your posts.</li>